sudorandom/kmcd.dev/content/posts/2024/internet-map-2024/index.md

 draft: true
 ---

-I recently updated my [Map of the Internet visualization](/posts/internet-map-2023/) that shows all of the undersea Unternet cables that run along the bottom of the oceans and seas and the Internet exchange points that offer peering.
+I recently updated my [Map of the Internet visualization](/posts/internet-map-2023/) that shows all of the undersea Internet cables that run along the bottom of the oceans and seas and the Internet exchange points that offer peering.
 Together these show a pretty good view of the physical aspects of the internet.
 This time, I generated a video that shows the evolution of our current internet along with some interesting stats from each year.
 Enjoy:

 ## Video